 Symptoms of Milk Allergy

 A milk intolerance will be similar in appearance, evidenced by bloating, gas, spitting up, infant eczema, irritability, excessive crying, and a low increase in weight.
-A complete lactose intolerance in infants will be harder to avoid or manage, but again, this is far more rare than a simple milk allergy.
+Complete lactose intolerance in infants will be harder to avoid or manage, but again, this is far rarer than a simple milk allergy.

 While it may seem like a major problem if your baby reacts negatively to drinking milk, don’t worry!
 There are many ways to avoid putting your child through allergic reactions each time you feed him.
 Let’s take a closer look at some of the options for managing a milk allergy.

-Eliminate Dairy: For infants with a milk allergy, the dairy products consumed by the mother are what cause the allergic reactions in the baby.
-If you eat cheese, yogurt, ice cream, milk or any other dairy product on a regular basis, than those cow milk proteins can remain in your system for up to two weeks, and may be affecting your infant’s health.
-Completely eliminating dairy from your diet may be an effective solution, but be sure to supplement your diet with other vegetables and food sources that contain calcium, vitamin B-12, potassium and magnesium.
+For infants with a milk allergy, the dairy products consumed by the mother are what cause the allergic reactions in the baby.
+If you eat cheese, yogurt, ice cream, milk or any other dairy product regularly, then those cow milk proteins can remain in your system for up to two weeks, and maybe affecting your infant’s health.
+Eliminating dairy from your diet may be an effective solution, but be sure to supplement your diet with other vegetables and food sources that contain calcium, vitamin B-12, potassium, and magnesium.

-Keep a Food Diary: The allergic reaction of your infant may not always be as a result of a milk allergy.
+The allergic reaction of your infant may not always be as a result of a milk allergy.
 Therefore, it can be valuable as a mother to keep a food diary of everything that you’ve personally eaten, and then line that up with episodes where your infant showed allergic reactions or extreme fussiness.
-You can track your own diet in accordance with those negative feeding experiences and help to identify other foods that may be causing the problem.
+You can track your diet by those negative feeding experiences and help to identify other foods that may be causing the problem.

-Switch to Alternatives: If your infant is allergic to cow proteins, there are alternative that don’t have the exact same protein structure, and may work better for your infant’s system.
-Many infants that are allergic to cow milk proteins are also reactive to sheep’s milk and goat’s milk, but soy products are often acceptable and can eliminate the allergic reactions in infants.
+If your infant is allergic to cow protein, some alternatives don’t have the same protein structure and may work better for your infant’s system.
+Many infants that are allergic to cow milk proteins are also reactive to sheep’s milk and goat’s milk, but soy products are often acceptable and can eliminate allergic reactions in infants.
 Small lifestyle changes like this shouldn’t be a major problem, given that you have a new baby – perhaps one of the biggest lifestyle changes you’ll ever experience!